miklevin/MikeLev.in/_posts/2024-11-09-jupyter-notebooks-to-markdown.md

 ---
 title: From Jupyter Notebooks to Markdown
 permalink: /from-jupyter-notebooks-to-markdown/
-description: From Jupyter Notebooks to Markdown: A journey through refining workflows, building muscle memory, and perfecting good form in data science.
-Discover tools like nb-clean and jupytext while developing a sustainable, accessible process for managing and sharing code—keeping technical depth without losing readability.
+description: "From Jupyter Notebooks to Markdown: A journey through refining workflows, building muscle memory, and perfecting good form in data science.
+Discover tools like nb-clean and jupytext while developing a sustainable, accessible process for managing and sharing code—keeping technical depth without losing readability."
 layout: post
 sort_order: 1
 ---